Composite Fillings

 What is a Composite Filling?

-Composites serve functional and aesthetic roles, often at the same time.
+Composite resin fillings serve functional and aesthetic roles, often at the same time.
 For example, a cavity on the front of your tooth, along the gum line, is visible in your smile.
-By gently removing area of decay Dr. Frahm stops erosion of your healthy tooth enamel.
-Then, she uses composite material that matches the shade of your tooth to replace the decayed enamel.
-With your new composite filling your tooth works better and it looks better.
+By gently removing the area of decay Dr. Frahm stops erosion of your healthy tooth enamel.
+Then, she uses dental composite material that matches the shade of your tooth to replace the decayed enamel.
+With your new composite filling your tooth works and looks better.

 Composites fillings contain a mix of liquid resin and finely ground ceramic.
 Together, they provide durability for small to medium-sized cavity fillings that can withstand the pressure from chewing.
 Composite is an excellent material to give your tooth a natural look.